-Our membership is diverse and includes faith groups, fair trade partnerships, small businesses, schools, and community organisations as well as individuals.
-We closed the year with 10,228 members with 68% of Share Accounts held by individuals.
-Investment increased by £3m, the highest amount recorded in several years, to reach a closing Share Capital total of £46.1m.
+The Society membership is diverse and includes faith groups, fair trade partnerships, small businesses, schools and community organisations.
+However, 81% of Share Accounts are held by individuals.
+We closed the year with 10,456 members and investment increased by £4.6m, the highest amount recorded in our history.

 We use a range of communication channels to engage with volunteers, current and potential members, and other key stakeholders.

-Each year, we also continue to produce an Annual Review, and include a summary booklet within Winter QR.
+Each year, we also continue to produce an Annual Review for both the Society and Foundation, and include a summary booklet within Winter QR.
 Our younger investors receive a ‘Little Book of Fairness’, which is a children’s version of the Annual Review.